 Hello!
-I am Leigh Turberville Harrell, Business Education teacher at Jackson High School.
+I am Leigh Turberville Harrell, Information Technology Education teacher at Jackson High School.
 I have been teaching at JHS since 2004.

 Mrs. Harrell's Teaching Philosophy